cgart/osgPPU/README.txt

 How to use examples
 ===============================

+ATTENTION:
+Examples do load .ppu and .glsl files out of the Data directory, which can be found in the main direcotry of osgPPU.
+In order that this files are found you have to setup the OSG_FILE_PATH environment variable accordingly.
+Hence on Unix systems do following: export OSG_FILE_PATH=$OSG_FILE_PATH:/path/were/osgPPU/is/installed/

+Other solution would be just to copy the Data/ directory under your bin/ directory to let examnple run

-The bin/ irectory does contain some examples and tools coming together witht the osgPPU package.
+The Data/ irectory does contain some examples and tools coming together witht the osgPPU package.
 Use them to see how all the things are setted up.
 Use the viewer to see the .ppu files which you can find in the bin/Data/ directory.